alefore/weblog/zurich-shorts.md

 ☙

 Summer afternoon:
-my refreshing Spritz arrived
-with a wasp that won't leave.
+a swarms of wasps
+dances around my Spritz.

 ☙

-At the park the son walks backwards, further and further and further away from the ball he's about to kick.
+At the park the son walks backwards, further and further and further away from the ball.

 ☙

 Old people at the flea market
-weave an everlasting mishmash
+weave an endless quilt
 of patched-up half-forgotten stories.

+☙

+A furtive drop of ciocolatto nero leaps from the ice cream cone and kisses my white linen shirt.